 To search for a specific update, you can type the KB and update number in the search window (in the upper right corner), but the search is not very correct, so it is sometimes easier to find the necessary update by simply viewing the list.

-Also, when installing updates, you should not forget that they require a system reboot.
+Also, when targeting remote computer to install updates, you should not forget that they require a system reboot.

 Consider Using Action1 to Get a List of All Installed Windows Updates if:

-- You need to perform an action on multiple computers simultaneously.
+- You need to update multiple computers at once.